gethin101/GG-Battle-robot/README.md

 - 5V buck converter

 **I believe my project will cost around £100 so I reckon it will be Tier 3**

+---

+## CircuitPython firmware

+- I will need to flash a CircuitPython .uf2 onto my picos
+- Install circuitpython libraries .mpys
+- Upload the different code.pys to my picos
+- Test the firmwares are working